Memory Asymmetry Creates Heteroclinic Orbits to Nash Equilibrium in Learning in Zero-Sum Games: Discussion

 \section{Discussion}

-This study formulated games where agents possess different memories and investigated the learning dynamics in the presence of asymmetric memories, both theoretically and experimentally.
-In our theoretical contributions, we assumed that two agents with one-memory and zero-memory play two-action zero-sum games, including the classical matching pennies game.
-Under this assumption, we primarily proved that (i) the Nash equilibrium is essentially the same as that of the games without memories (Thm.~\ref{thm_Nash}) and that (ii) the learning dynamics converge locally to the Nash equilibrium (Thm.~\ref{thm_Local}).
-Considering that convergence does not occur in no memory games and symmetric memory games, (ii) is nontrivial.
-In our experimental contributions, we removed this assumption and demonstrated that memory asymmetry triggers the convergence to the Nash equilibrium for various numbers of actions and memory capacities.
+This study explores the dynamics of learning in games where agents possess different memory capacities, both theoretically and experimentally.
+In our theoretical contributions, we assumed that two agents with memory lengths of one and zero play two-action zero-sum games.
+Under this assumption, we proved that the original Nash equilibrium in games without memory is divided into stable (Thm.~\ref{thm_Local}) and unstable fixed points (Cor.~\ref{cor_Divergence}) for learning.
+Here, heteroclinic orbits are discovered in learning in games with memory asymmetry; their strategies diverge from these unstable fixed points and converge to stable ones.
+In our experimental contributions, we relaxed the assumption on memory lengths and the number of actions, and then we demonstrated that memory asymmetry triggers this convergence to the original Nash equilibrium across a wider range of action numbers and memory lengths.
+Considering that dynamics show cycling behavior in games without memory and divergence in games with memory symmetry, this convergence is a nontrivial phenomenon.